Sting - Stamina Nightblade PVE Build

 If you are lower than maximum champion points do NOT worry!
 This will work no matter what and of course the more cps you get the more effective it will be, however some hints on what to do at lower cps.
 I get questions about 300cps, 401 cps, 12 cps? we could be here all day but here are somethings i personally would recommend to prioritize in your damage areas..

 Firstly be sure to get 30 points into Mighty, this will allow you access to the 9% critical chance passive and give you a good base for physical/poison/disease damage across the board.
-Then start getting that master at arms and physical weapons expert boosted so your main damage types are boosted.
+Then get 40 points into Thaumaturge to start getting that dot bonus for your skills bonus before then pushing for master at arms and physical weapons expert. .
 After that push for piercing while evening out your cps until you hit maximum.

-As far as the resists are concerned (red trees) get 11 points into quick recovery asap for the res bonus passive and then from there push your Ironclad and Resistant bonuses up while balancing your resists between hardy, elemental defender and thick skinned until you have a good even base.
+As far as the resists are concerned (red trees) get 15 points into quick recovery asap for the res bonus passive and then from there BALANCE your resists between hardy, elemental defender and thick skinned until you have a good even base and just drip them in boosting it as you go until you are maxed.

 Note your first rotation will be winding up the bow procs, the rotation below is considered as something you should repeat after your FIRST one is in full swing.